jhonkeithman123/digital-portfolio-system-server/Features.md

 Environment variables

-- CLIENT_ORIGIN — default client origin used in helmet connect-src and doc links.
+- CLIENT_ORIGIN — client origin used in docs and headers.
-- ALLOWED_ORIGINS — comma-separated list (full origins or hostnames) allowed by CORS.
+- ALLOWED_ORIGINS — allowed CORS origins (comma separated).
 - PORT — server port.
-- DATABASE\_\* — configured in `config/db.js` (mysql2 pool).
+- DATABASE\_\* — DB config.
 - ACCENT_COLOR — used on landing page.

 DB compatibility

-- If running MySQL on providers lacking JSON\_\* SQL functions, the server is already prepared: some queries avoid JSON functions and parse JSON in Node.
-- The server avoids `START TRANSACTION` when using mysql2 prepared statement mode to prevent ER_UNSUPPORTED_PS; transactions may still be possible using alternate db client settings or non-prepared protocols if strict transactional behavior is required.

-Recommended MySQL behavior

-- MySQL 5.7+ or compatible MariaDB with JSON support is ideal.
-If JSON functions are missing, server-side parsing provides a fallback but be aware of performance tradeoffs.
+- Server supports DBs without JSON functions by doing some work in Node.
+This may be slower but keeps function.

 Health checks

-- Use a simple HTTP GET to any protected endpoint; check `X-DB-Status` header for DB availability.
+- Use a GET to a protected endpoint and check the X-DB-Status header.
-- Example: curl -I https://your-server/classrooms — inspect X-DB-Status and HTTP status.

 Logging

-- Request lifecycle logging is enabled (start/end).
-For production, forward logs to your log aggregator and adjust verbosity.
+- Request lifecycle logging is on.
+For production, forward logs to your log system and tune verbosity.

 Graceful upgrades & race conditions

-- Join classroom flow handles duplicate inserts (ER_DUP_ENTRY) and upgrades pending invites to accepted when necessary.
+- Join classroom flow tolerates duplicate inserts and handles common race cases.
-- Hidden-invite cleanup is attempted after accept/update but is best-effort — failures are logged.
+- Some cleanup tasks are best-effort and will be logged on failure.

 ---

-## Troubleshooting checklist
+## Troubleshooting checklist (short)

-1. 500 from /quizzes shows JSON function error:
-   - Either upgrade DB to support JSON_LENGTH or let the server compute counts in Node (already implemented).
-2. 500 on /classrooms/join with ER_UNSUPPORTED_PS:
-   - The server avoids START TRANSACTION; ensure code does not reintroduce transaction statements while using prepared statements.
-3. Notifications opening invalid links:
-   - Frontend now verifies invite/member state with `/classrooms/:code/is-member` before navigating to `/dash`.
-4. Layout issues (client):
-   - Header publishes CSS variables `--header-height` and `--vh` (ResizeObserver fallback).
-Ensure header is mounted and variables set.
+1. 404/500 from API endpoints — check env values (API base, ports) and CORS.
+2. Cookies not sent in dev — use Vite proxy or enable credentials with CORS.
+3. Forward-nav to protected page after visiting login — ensure `tabAuth` is cleared on unauth pages and TokenGuard is installed on protected pages.
+4. DB errors about JSON functions — run fallback logic in server or upgrade DB.

 ---

-## How to run (local dev)

-- Install deps: npm ci
-- Configure env (see above).
-- Start: npm run dev (or node server/app.js)
-- Monitor console for `X-DB-Status` and request logs.

----

-## Recommended next improvements (short list)
+## Next small improvements

-- Add a small health endpoint (e.g. GET /health) returning { db: 'available' | 'unavailable', uptime, version }.
+- Add a simple GET /health endpoint returning DB status and uptime.
-- Add a feature flag or admin toggle to enable stronger transactional semantics when a fully featured DB is guaranteed.
+- Add a server-side session revoke feature for stronger logout across devices.
-- Add automated integration tests for classroom join workflows and notification-to-invite verification.
-- Rate-limit sensitive endpoints (e.g., join/invite) and add auditing for invite actions.
+- Add basic rate limits to sensitive endpoints (login, join, invite).
+- Improve classroom, quizzes, and activities features per notes above.